allaboutapps/cra-template-aaa-typescript/template/README.md

 If you want to add other env variables that can be changed during runtime you need to add them in `Dockerfile`, `config.js`, `config.ts` and in `docker-entrypoint.sh`.

+## Third party licenses

+A file containing all third party licenses is automatically generated upon build and is available unter `third-party-licenses.txt`.

 ## Project origin